hurtn/datalake-on-ADLS/Understanding access control and data lake configurations in ADLS Gen2.md

 [documentation](https://docs.microsoft.com/en-gb/rest/api/azure/) to
 help you get started.

-> **_NOTE:_** Creating security groups requires necessary permissions to your Azure Active Directory (AAD) tenant or the Microsoft Graph API.
-In some organisations this level of access can be difficult to obtain, therefore to follow the steps in this article it may be easier to use a personal account with a Visual Studio subscription or ask your Azure Administrator to create a new AAD tenant and add a subscription to the new directory.
+> **_Note:_** Creating security groups requires necessary permissions to your Azure Active Directory (AAD) tenant or the Microsoft Graph API.
+In some organisations this level of access can be difficult to obtain, therefore to follow the steps in this article it may be easier to use a [free account](https://azure.microsoft.com/en-gb/free/), or personal account with a [Visual Studio subscription](https://docs.microsoft.com/en-us/visualstudio/subscriptions/vs-azure) or ask your Azure Administrator to create a new AAD tenant and [add a subscription](https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/active-directory-how-subscriptions-associated-directory) to the new directory.

 Understanding the built-in RBAC roles
 =====================================